getodk/docs/docs/entities-intro.rst

 Can I create multiple Entities with a single submission?
 ---------------------------------------------------------

-Starting in Central v2025.4.3 and Collect v2026.1.0, a single form submission can create multiple Entities.
+Yes, starting in Central v2025.4.3 and Collect v2026.1.0, a single form submission can create multiple Entities.
 To create multiple Entities in the same list, put your ``save_to`` values targeting that list in a repeat.

 You can also create Entities in different lists by adding multiple rows to the ``entities`` sheet of your XLSForm definition.
 To establish relationships, you can save one Entity's ID to a property in another Entity.
 You can also update multiple Entities in the same way.
 See :ref:`quick reference <quick-multiple-entities>` for details.